Human impact on the environment: Environmental degradation

-Habitat Fragmentation
+Habitat fragmentation

 According to a 2018 study in Nature, 87% of the oceans and 77% of land (excluding Antarctica) have been altered by anthropogenic activity, and 23% of the planet's landmass remains as wilderness.

 Habitat fragmentation is the reduction of large tracts of habitat leading to habitat loss.
 Habitat fragmentation and loss are considered as being the main cause of the loss of biodiversity and degradation of the ecosystem all over the world.
 Human actions are greatly responsible for habitat fragmentation, and loss as these actions alter the connectivity and quality of habitats.
 Understanding the consequences of habitat fragmentation is important for the preservation of biodiversity and enhancing the functioning of the ecosystem.

 Both agricultural plants and animals depend on pollination for reproduction.
 Vegetables and fruits are an important diet for human beings and depend on pollination.
 Whenever there is habitat destruction, pollination is reduced and crop yield as well.
 Many plants also rely on animals and most especially those that eat fruit for seed dispersal.
 Therefore, the destruction of habitat for animal severely affects all the plant species that depend on them.

 Mass extinction

 Biodiversity generally refers to the variety and variability of life on Earth, and is represented by the number of different species there are on the planet.
-Since its introduction, Homo sapiens (the human species) has been killing off entire species either directly (such as through hunting) or indirectly (such as by destroying habitats), causing the extinction of species at an alarming rate.
-Humans are the cause of the current mass extinction, called the Holocene extinction, driving extinctions to 100 to 1000 times the normal background rate.
+Since its introduction, Homo sapiens (the human species) have been killing off entire species either directly (such as through hunting) or indirectly (such as by destroying habitats), causing the extinction of species at an alarming rate.
+Humans are the main cause of the current mass extinction, called the Holocene extinction, driving extinctions to 100 to 1000 times the normal background rate.
 Though most experts agree that human beings have accelerated the rate of species extinction, some scholars have postulated without humans, the biodiversity of the Earth would grow at an exponential rate rather than decline.
-The Holocene extinction continues, with meat consumption, overfishing, ocean acidification and the amphibian crisis being a few broader examples of an almost universal, cosmopolitan decline in biodiversity.
+The Holocene extinction continues, with meat consumption, overfishing, ocean acidification, agriculture, coupled human and animal systems, and the amphibian crisis being a few broader examples of an almost universal, cosmopolitan decline in biodiversity.
 Human overpopulation (and continued population growth) along with overconsumption, especially by the super-affluent, are considered to be the primary drivers of this rapid decline.
 The 2017 World Scientists' Warning to Humanity stated that, among other things, this sixth extinction event unleashed by humanity could annihilate many current life forms and consign them to extinction by the end of this century.
 A 2022 scientific review published in Biological Reviews confirms that a biodiversity loss crisis caused by human activity, which the researchers describe as a sixth mass extinction event, is currently underway.

 A June 2020 study published in PNAS argues that the contemporary extinction crisis "may be the most serious environmental threat to the persistence of civilization, because it is irreversible" and that its acceleration "is certain because of the still fast growth in human numbers and consumption rates."